NikhilNanjappa-zz/obj2pdf/README.md

   });
 ```

-# How to use the base64 string
+# How to use the base64 PDF data string

 The base64 encoded string response should look something like